wushenrong/wushenrong.github.io/collections/_drafts/markdown-formatting-guide.md

 ```

 Rational: Documentation and authoring tools that convert Markdown to HTML use
-frontmatter for metadata.
+front matter for metadata.
 YAML is used as it's much more natural to read than
 JSON or TOML at the beginning on the document, and most tools support a YAML
-frontmatter.
+front matter.

-Enforcement: If frontmatter is used, change it to be in YAML and warped with
+Enforcement: If front matter is used, change it to be in YAML and warped with
 three dashes `-`.

 ## Headings